Cultural Holiday Spain

 Solo travellers have their own private ensuite bedroom, at no extra cost.

-With gentle walks our Culture Holiday Spain will explore the central Spanish Pyrenees.
+With gentle walks our Cultural Holiday Spain will explore the central Spanish Pyrenees.
 A land rich in history, architecture, gastronomy and culture.
 Pre-historic cave paintings, Paleolithic stone circles and Dolmens mix with formidable forts, medieval monasteries, majestic castles, ancient ruins and Romanesque churches.

 We are Simon and Lucy, your hosts, a husband and wife team who pride ourselves on our personal service, the care we take and our attention to detail.